Feb 02, 2026

 Choosing the right legal structure is one of the most important decisions a business owner can make.
 It affects how your company is taxed, how profits are distributed, and what compliance rules you’ll need to follow.
 For corporations, the two primary options are C Corporations (C Corps) and S Corporations (S Corps)—and while they share some similarities, they differ in critical ways.

-The key distinction between a C Corp and an S Corp lies in how they are taxed.
+The key distinction between a C Corp and an S Corp lies in how each is taxed.
 A C Corp is taxed separately from its owners, which can lead to double taxation.
 An S Corp, on the other hand, allows income to pass through to shareholders, avoiding a corporate tax altogether.
 Beyond taxes, each structure has its own rules around ownership, profit distribution, and investor flexibility.

-In this guide, we’ll break down the differences between C Corps and S Corps, highlight the pros and cons of each, and help you determine which structure might be the better fit for your business goals.
+Here, we break down the differences between C Corps and S Corps to help you determine which structure might be the better fit for your business goals.

 A C Corporation (C Corp) is the default legal structure for corporations under U.S. federal tax law.
 It is a separate legal entity from its owners, which means the business itself is responsible for paying corporate income taxes.
 Profits are taxed at the corporate level and again when distributed to shareholders as dividends—a concept commonly referred to as double taxation.